ornl-leconte/leconte-arc/README.md

 If there are any questions, please contact us at ugc (at) ornl.gov

-Please fork this repository and upload your files as STL and STEP.
+Please add a branch to this repository and upload your files as STL and STEP.

 Thank you!